GoogleChrome/web.dev/src/site/content/en/learn/css/spacing/index.md

 the space between them both would then be `3.5rem` because that is larger than `3rem`.
 Only block margins collapse, not inline (horizontal) margins.

+{% Aside %}
-Margin collapse is rooted back to when the web was mostly just documents.
+This behavior is rooted back to when the web was mostly just documents.
 Collapsing margins help to set consistent spacing between elements without accidentally creating huge gaps between elements that also have margin defined.
+{% endAside %}

 Margin collapse also helps with empty elements.
 If you have a paragraph that has a top and bottom margin of `20px`,